-Pesticides used for ground larviciding include Bacillus thurngiensis israelensis (Bti), monomolecular surface oils and temephos.
-Biological control agents include the mosquito fish Gambusia spp.
-Public-service requests are investigated by mosquito-management staff to determine the scope of the mosquito problem and the appropriate management measures to be taken.
-Public awareness and education on eliminating mosquito-breeding sources are a primary goal of this section.
+Mosquito Management staff investigate service requests made by the public to determine the scope of the mosquito problem and the appropriate integrated pest management (IPM) measures to be taken.
+Public awareness and education on eliminating mosquito-breeding sources are a primary goal of the program.

 a) The three most important mosquito species that utilize aquatic plants as a primary habitat for egg deposition and larval development are Mansonia dyari, Mansonia titillans, and Coquillettidia perturbans.

 If adult Mansonia species are discovered through routine surveillance monitoring, a thorough survey of the immediate area is conducted to locate fresh water sources containing water hyacinths and water lettuce.
 If a suspected fresh water source is found, a larval survey is conducted.
 Mansonia mosquitoes attach to the root structures of floating aquatic plants.
 If disturbed, the larvae will immediately release and fall to the bottom.

 Coquillettidia perturbans can travel several miles.
 Therefore, a more widespread survey of fresh water sources containing cattails, sedges, aquatic grasses, or arrowhead may have to be done.
 The eggs and larvae of this mosquito are usually found in the detritus material at the base of the aquatic plants.